-We will be implementing our revised Clinical and Social Care Strategy from May 2021 followed by our program of enabling strategies (see Appendix B).
+We will be implementing our revised Clinical and Social Care Strategy from May 2021 followed by our programme of enabling strategies (see Appendix B).
 Our enabling strategies will be carefully reviewed and triangulated to ensure that they align with and clearly support delivery of our Clinical and Social Care Strategy.

-Alignment of Strategy and Planning
+Alignment of strategy and planning

-We will ensure that our program of strategy implementation is triangulated, aligned and embedded in our annual operational planning process and linked to regular performance reviews.
-Effective governance arrangements will be important to our success and we have taken action to clarify and strengthen our governance arrangements during 2020.
+We will ensure that our programme of strategy implementation is triangulated, aligned and embedded in our annual operational planning process and linked to regular performance reviews.
+Effective governance arrangements will be important to our success and we have taken action to clarify and strengthen our governance arrangements during 2020 (see Appendix D).